-1. Increase the strategic value of marketing - as an organization with a sole purpose of driving growth for the company, it is not enough to only be running the 'shop'- marketing needs to provide insights and serve as great advisors to leadership and help chart the course for the company.
-Often the focus on the former takes so much energy and resources that the strategic role of marketing is neglected.
-To increase the strategic value of marketing, the right amount of focus on strategic activities that delivers short and long-term value need to be architected from the ground up and not as an after-thought.
+As an organization with a sole purpose of driving growth for the company, it is not enough to only be running the “shop”.
+Marketing needs to provide insights and serve as great advisors to leadership and help chart the course for the company.
+Often the focus on the former takes so much energy and so many resources that the strategic role of marketing is neglected.
+To increase the strategic value of marketing, the right amount of focus on strategic activities that deliver short and long-term value need to be architected from the ground up, and not as an after-thought.

-Prospects and customers alike experience your brand from a myriad of touchpoints and to create the preference and differentiation for your company’s product and services often lies in the design and execution of a well-crafted customer experience.
+Prospects and customers alike experience your brand from a myriad of touchpoints, and creating a preference for and differentiation in your company’s products and services often depends on the design and execution of a well-crafted customer experience.
 Often the hurdle to this is both infrastructure and talent.
-Because some of these expertise are so highly specialized, using outside expert rather than an organically grow them provides the speed the company needs.
+Because some of this expertise are so highly specialized, using outside experts rather than organically developing them in-house provides the speed the company needs.

-According to VentureBeat, there are 12 marketing functions that are manually intensive and are good candidates for outsourcing.
+According to VentureBeat, there are 12 marketing functions that are manually intensive and good candidates for outsourcing.

 Some of our clients are experiencing 20% improvement in marketing qualified leads (MQLs), and their cost-per-opportunity is down by 19%.
 All results were achieved without any negative effect like people losing jobs-simply because these outsourced functions are not meant to replace headcount, but to grow it intelligently.
 In fact, by outsourcing, clients improved the work satisfaction of the team by achieving targets and, and in many cases, exceeding them.
 In fact, working with the right vendor actually helps internal teams grow and achieve marketing maturity faster.